 MAcc and MTA GMAT Waiver Policy – Effective Fall 2021

-Important for Fall 2021: For those of you with very high GPAs and high ACT or SAT scores (i.e., potential for a high GMAT score), we may be able to nominate you for a University-wide fellowship that covers tuition and pays a stipend.
+Important for Fall 2021: For those students with very high GPAs and high ACT or SAT scores (i.e., the potential for a high GMAT score), we may be able to nominate you for a University-wide fellowship that covers tuition and pays a stipend.

 The Master of Accountancy program is designed to cover various aspects of accounting, including auditing and fraud, managerial accounting, financial accounting, and valuation.
 It is designed for people seeking entry-level positions in auditing and corporate accounting.

 MAcc Program Chair: Dr. Troy Pollard – firstname.lastname@example.orgMAcc Program Information

 The Master of Tax Accounting program is designed to cover technical tax rules and develop students’ research and communication skills.
 This program is for students seeking to start their careers in the tax department of an accounting firm or a corporation.

 MTA Program Chair: Dr. Ed Schnee – email@example.comMTA Program Information